How to Make Perfect Green Peppercorn Sauce Every Time

 • Mince the shallots.

-• Add the shallots and cook until they are a golden brown but pay attention and keep stirring so they don't burn and you have to start all over again.
-Should take about 4 to 5 minutes.
+• Add the shallots and cook until golden brown, but pay attention and keep stirring so they don't burn, and you have to start all over again.
+It should take about 4 to 5 minutes.

 • Add the mustard and sherry vinegar.